-With over 2GB of compressed data, Open Office, Firefox, Thunderbird, Frostwire, Ktorrent, Amarok, Flash, Java JRE and Beryl 3D are just a few of the many included applications you will find on the Live CD making PCLinuxOS 2007 a great candidate to install to a USB flash drive.
+With over 2GB of compressed data, Open Office, Firefox, Thunderbird, Frostwire, Ktorrent, Amarok, Flash, Java JRE and Beryl 3D are just a few of the many included applications you will find on the Live CD.
+Making it a great candidate to install to a USB flash drive.

-Prerequisites for installing PCLinuxOS 2007 on USB:
+Prerequisites for installing PCLOS 2007 on USB

 - 1GB or larger USB flash drive

 - Windows Host PC to prepare the files

 - PC that can boot from a USB device

 Installing PCLinuxOS 2007 to a USB flash drive